LostSoulfly/PNG-Mask/README.md

 PNG Mask is a steganography tool for Windows to hide data in PNG files.

 This is a fork that should work in .NET Core 2.1.
-License remains the same, of course.
+Yes, this probably should have been done in .NET Standard.
+Oops.

 You have to use SetPassword after initializing a Provider.
 Everything else should work (probably).